lowerbarriers/lowerbarriers.github.io/collections/_events/2021-11-30-membership-meeting.md

 _Lower Barriers membership meeting_

-**Board present**: Brad Czerniak, Hillary Lewandowski, Randall Thomas
+**Board present**: Brad Czerniak, Hillary Lewandowski, Randall Thomas, Minor child #1

 **Board absent**: (none)

 **Members/guest attending**: (none)

-  1. Call to order (7:00 PM)
+  1. Call to order (7:00 PM by Randall)
-  2. Roll call
+  2. Roll call (7:01 PM)
-  3. Call for member comments
+  3. Call for member comments (7:02 PM, none)
-  4. Approve previous meeting agenda
+  4. Approve previous meeting agenda/minutes (7:02 PM, Randall moved, Hillary seconded)
-  5. Regular agenda:
-     * (Reg agenda item here)
+  5. Financial report (7:04 PM) -- nothing to report!
-  6. Old business
+  6. Old business (7:05 PM)
-     * (Old business item here)
+      * Business cards and physical promotions -- will re-think logistics to get cards to everyone
+      * Fundraising event committee business -- Randall volunteered to chair the committee.
+Brad seconded.
+Motion passed unanimously by voice vote.
+Randall is now the chair
-  7. New business
+  7. New business (7:08 Pm)
-     * (New business item here)
+      * Discuss issue of committee chairs -- Hillary makes a good point that the fundraising committee is in "pre-committee status" until a chair is appointed.
+      * Strategic pivot for smith-for-congress?
+We informally agreed that it was worthwhile to make progress on smith-for-congress because it's tangible and mission-oriented
+      * (Minor child #1) at every meeting?
-  8. Call for member comments
+  8. Call for member comments (7:17 PM)
-  9. Adjourn (8:00 PM)
+  9. Adjourn (7:20 PM, by Randall.
+Seconded by Hillary)